oxc-project/oxc-project.github.io/src/docs/guide/introduction.md

 ---
-title: Introduction
+title: Getting Started
 outline: deep
 ---

-# What is the Oxc Project?
+# Getting Started

+## Overview

-The JavaScript Oxidation Compiler Project is a collection of high-performance tools for the JavaScript language written in Rust.
+The JavaScript Oxidation Compiler (Oxc) is a collection of high-performance tools for the JavaScript language written in Rust.

-We are building JavaScript compiler tools such as parser, linter, formatter, transpiler, minifier and resolver.
+Our focus lies in constructing essential compiler tools for JavaScript: parser, linter, formatter, transpiler, minifier and resolver.

-We are also supporting new JavaScript tools such as Rspack, Rolldown and Ezno.
+Additionally, we provide support for emerging JavaScript tools like Rspack, Rolldown, and Ezno.

 Our goal is to create and empower tooling for [The Third Age of JavaScript](https://www.swyx.io/js-third-age).